mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/tensorflow/index.md

 # TensorFlow on Spark

-{{ model.techName }} includes TensorFlow on Spark integration which allows  to run TensorFlow in a distributed mode using Apache Spark as an engine.
+{{ model.techName }} includes `TensorFlow on Spark` integration which allows you to run TensorFlow in a distributed mode, using Apache Spark as an engine.

-Here is the example notebook of `Tensorflow on Spark` using `HDFS` as a storage backend.
-Launch Terminal from Notebook UI and run the following commands:
+Here is an example notebook of `Tensorflow on Spark` using `HDFS` as a storage backend.

+1. Launch **Terminal** from Notebook UI.

-1. Clone TensorFlow on Spark repository and download sample dataset:
+1. Clone the `TensorFlow on Spark` repository and download the sample dataset:

     ```bash
     rm -rf TensorFlowOnSpark && git clone https://github.com/yahoo/TensorFlowOnSpark